Prostate Cancer: Hormone Therapy

 Prostate cancer grows when exposed to the male hormone testosterone and its related hormones, called androgens.
 Hormone treatment for prostate cancer is used to stop the production of testosterone and all androgens either temporarily or permanently.

 Hormone treatments can be given in many ways such as by injection or as pills.
 Drugs can stop the testicles from producing testosterone and protect cells from any other androgens that remain in the body.
-Hormone medications may include:
+Hormone treatment may include:

 - The use of various hormones such as estrogen to counter the effects of testosterone